esimov/pigo/README.md

 $ go install
 ```
 ### Binary releases
-Also you can obtain the generated binary files in the [releases](https://github.com/esimov/pigo/releases) folder in case you do not have installed or do not want to install Go.
+In case you do not have installed or do not wish to install Go, you can obtain the binary file from the [releases](https://github.com/esimov/pigo/releases) folder.

 The library can be accessed as a snapcraft function too.